Consular Affairs-Appointment Eligible Family Member Program

 To meet the projected growth in visa demand, the U.S. Department of State will supplement its current Limited Non-Career Appointments (LNA) Consular Adjudicator hiring program with a new hiring program for qualified Appointment Eligible Family Members (AEFMs) from all agencies under Chief of Mission authority.

-This pilot AEFM Consular Adjudicator program (AEFM/CA), coordinated by the Bureau of Consular Affairs, will provide opportunities for AEFMs who are at least 21 years of age to fill entry-level Consular Adjudicator positions at selected posts.
-Candidates must successfully pass the current Board of Examiners (BEX) assessment process used to qualify for a Consular Adjudicator position.
+The Consular Affairs-Appointment Eligible Family Member (CA-AEFM) Program, coordinated by the Bureau of Consular Affairs, will provide opportunities for AEFMs who are at least 21 years of age to fill entry-level Consular positions at selected posts.
+Candidates must successfully pass the current Board of Examiners (BEX) assessment process used to qualify for a Consular position.
 Once certified, AEFMs can then apply for CA positions on a post-by-post basis.
 For questions, email AEFM-CA-Questions@state.gov.

-Consular Affairs will work to coordinate and select AEFMs as Consular Adjudicators based on the direct hire spouses’ assignments.
+- Consular Affairs will work to coordinate and select AEFMs for Consular positions based on the direct hire spouses’ assignments.

 - Consular Affairs will fund language and consular training, if required.